Why should I study this course?

 What are the course requirements?

-Three 9 - 4 (A* - C) grades at GCSE, plus a grade 4 (C) in English Language, and a grade 6 (B) in Mathematics.
+A minimum GCSE average of 5.3 across at least 5 GCSEs, including a grade 4 in English Language, and a grade 6 in Mathematics.

 If you are interested in joining the College we will arrange a meeting with an experienced subject counsellor who will help you to choose courses that best suit your ambitions and achievements.